metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_test_v1alpha2_manifest.md

 Optional:

+- `apply` (Attributes) Apply represents resources that should be applied for this test step.
+This can include thingslike configuration settings or any other resources that need to be available during the test. (see [below for nested schema](#nestedatt--spec--steps--catch--apply))
+- `assert` (Attributes) Assert represents an assertion to be made.
+It checks whether the conditions specified in the assertion hold true. (see [below for nested schema](#nestedatt--spec--steps--catch--assert))
+- `bindings` (Attributes List) Bindings defines additional binding key/values. (see [below for nested schema](#nestedatt--spec--steps--catch--bindings))
+- `cluster` (String) Cluster defines the target cluster (default cluster will be used if not specified and/or overridden).
+- `clusters` (Attributes) Clusters holds a registry to clusters to support multi-cluster tests. (see [below for nested schema](#nestedatt--spec--steps--catch--clusters))
 - `command` (Attributes) Command defines a command to run. (see [below for nested schema](#nestedatt--spec--steps--catch--command))
+- `create` (Attributes) Create represents a creation operation. (see [below for nested schema](#nestedatt--spec--steps--catch--create))
 - `delete` (Attributes) Delete represents a deletion operation. (see [below for nested schema](#nestedatt--spec--steps--catch--delete))
 - `describe` (Attributes) Describe determines the resource describe collector to execute. (see [below for nested schema](#nestedatt--spec--steps--catch--describe))
 - `description` (String) Description contains a description of the operation.
+- `error` (Attributes) Error represents the expected errors for this test step.
+If any of these errors occur, the testwill consider them as expected; otherwise, they will be treated as test failures. (see [below for nested schema](#nestedatt--spec--steps--catch--error))
 - `events` (Attributes) Events determines the events collector to execute. (see [below for nested schema](#nestedatt--spec--steps--catch--events))
 - `get` (Attributes) Get determines the resource get collector to execute. (see [below for nested schema](#nestedatt--spec--steps--catch--get))
+- `outputs` (Attributes List) Outputs defines output bindings. (see [below for nested schema](#nestedatt--spec--steps--catch--outputs))
+- `patch` (Attributes) Patch represents a patch operation. (see [below for nested schema](#nestedatt--spec--steps--catch--patch))
 - `pod_logs` (Attributes) PodLogs determines the pod logs collector to execute. (see [below for nested schema](#nestedatt--spec--steps--catch--pod_logs))
 - `script` (Attributes) Script defines a script to run. (see [below for nested schema](#nestedatt--spec--steps--catch--script))
 - `sleep` (Attributes) Sleep defines zzzz. (see [below for nested schema](#nestedatt--spec--steps--catch--sleep))
+- `update` (Attributes) Update represents an update operation. (see [below for nested schema](#nestedatt--spec--steps--catch--update))
 - `wait` (Attributes) Wait determines the resource wait collector to execute. (see [below for nested schema](#nestedatt--spec--steps--catch--wait))

+<a id="nestedatt--spec--steps--catch--apply"></a>
+### Nested Schema for `spec.steps.catch.apply`

+Optional:

+- `dry_run` (Boolean) DryRun determines whether the file should be applied in dry run mode.
+- `expect` (Attributes List) Expect defines a list of matched checks to validate the operation outcome. (see [below for nested schema](#nestedatt--spec--steps--catch--apply--expect))
+- `file` (String) File is the path to the referenced file.
+This can be a direct path to a fileor an expression that matches multiple files, such as 'manifest/*.yaml' for all YAMLfiles within the 'manifest' directory.
+- `resource` (Map of String) Resource provides a resource to be applied.
+- `template` (Boolean) Template determines whether resources should be considered for templating.
+- `timeout` (String) Timeout for the operation.
+Overrides the global timeout set in the Configuration.

+<a id="nestedatt--spec--steps--catch--apply--expect"></a>
+### Nested Schema for `spec.steps.catch.apply.expect`

+Required:

+- `check` (Map of String) Check defines the verification statement.

+Optional:

+- `match` (Map of String) Match defines the matching statement.

+<a id="nestedatt--spec--steps--catch--assert"></a>
+### Nested Schema for `spec.steps.catch.assert`

+Optional:

+- `file` (String) File is the path to the referenced file.
+This can be a direct path to a fileor an expression that matches multiple files, such as 'manifest/*.yaml' for all YAMLfiles within the 'manifest' directory.
+- `resource` (Map of String) Check provides a check used in assertions.
+- `template` (Boolean) Template determines whether resources should be considered for templating.
+- `timeout` (String) Timeout for the operation.
+Overrides the global timeout set in the Configuration.

+<a id="nestedatt--spec--steps--catch--bindings"></a>
+### Nested Schema for `spec.steps.catch.bindings`

+Required:

+- `name` (String) Name the name of the binding.
+- `value` (Map of String) Value value of the binding.

+<a id="nestedatt--spec--steps--catch--clusters"></a>
+### Nested Schema for `spec.steps.catch.clusters`

+Required:

+- `kubeconfig` (String) Kubeconfig is the path to the referenced file.

+Optional:

+- `context` (String) Context is the name of the context to use.

 <a id="nestedatt--spec--steps--catch--command"></a>
 ### Nested Schema for `spec.steps.catch.command`